 14. Review Cash Flow

-Your cash flow shows how much money is coming in and going out of your business.
+Your cash flow statement shows how much money is coming in and going out of your business.
 Review it regularly to ensure you have enough cash to cover expenses.
 A healthy cash flow is essential to keeping your business running smoothly.

 How often: Monthly